Objective Quality Assessment of Point Clouds Using Multi-scale Implicit Structural Similarity: Introduction

 \section{Introduction}

-\IEEEPARstart{P}{oint} clouds are fundamental to 3D representation in applications ranging from autonomous driving to augmented and virtual reality (AR/VR) \cite{ref1,ref2}.
-However, their irregular and unstructured nature makes accurate quality assessment (PCQA) challenging, especially given distortions from noise, sampling, and compression \cite{ref6}.
-While subjective assessment provides reliable ground truth, it is costly and time-consuming, necessitating efficient objective metrics that correlate well with human perception \cite{ref7,ref8,new1}.
-Existing objective PCQA methods generally fall into two categories: projection-based and point-based\cite{ref11}.
-Projection-based methods project 3D data onto 2D planes, leveraging mature image quality assessment (IQA) algorithms \cite{ref12,ref13,ref14,ref15}.
-However, this dimensionality reduction often causes geometric information loss and introduces viewpoint dependency \cite{ref16}.
+\IEEEPARstart{P}{oint} clouds are fundamental to 3D representation in applications ranging from autonomous driving to augmented and virtual reality (AR/VR) \cite{ref1,ref2,refsbAQ1,refsbAQ2,refsbAQ3}.
+However, their irregular and unstructured nature makes accurate quality assessment challenging, especially given distortions from noise, downsampling, and compression \cite{ref6}.
+While subjective assessment provides reliable ground truth, it is costly and time-consuming, necessitating efficient objective metrics that correlate well with human perception \cite{ref7,ref8,new1}. \ADDCZ{Existing objective point cloud quality assessment (PCQA) methods generally fall into two categories:} projection-based and point-based\cite{ref11}.
+Projection-based methods project 3D data onto 2D planes, leveraging mature image quality assessment (IQA) algorithms \cite{ref12,ref14,ref15}.
+However, this dimensionality reduction often causes geometry loss and introduces viewpoint dependency \cite{ref16}.
 Conversely, point-based methods directly utilize 3D spatial features \cite{ref18,ref19}.
-A common approach involves identifying point-to-point correspondences via nearest-neighbor search to compute geometric or attribute distortions.
-Yet, due to the unstructured nature of point clouds, establishing accurate correspondence is difficult, and discrete point errors often fail to reflect the continuous surface variations perceived by the human visual system (HVS) \cite{ref21,ref22}.
+A common approach involves identifying point-to-point correspondences via nearest-neighbor search to compute geometry or attribute distortions, \ADDCZ{which introduces two main limitations.
+First, the unstructured nature of point clouds makes accurate correspondence difficult.
+Distortions like downsampling or \ADDCZ{noises often change the} density and spatial distribution \ADDCZ{of points}, leading to matching misalignment and calculation errors.
+Second, there is a discrepancy between discrete point-to-point errors and actual human visual perception.
+Traditional point-based metrics evaluate localized differences in isolation and fail to capture continuous structural changes \ADDCZ{on the surface}.
+Consequently, different distortion types can yield similar point-to-point error values but exhibit varying perceptual degradation to the human visual system (HVS)\cite{ref21,ref22}.}